oguerrer/oguerrer.github.io/src/content/research/development-ss.md

 ---
+title: 'How does government expenditure impact sustainable development?
+Studying the multidimensional link between budgets and development gaps'
-title: 'How does government expenditure impact sustainable development?'
+titleShort: 'How does government expenditure impact sustainable development?'
 description: 'Another concept that is important in development economics and, yet, lacks a quantitative treatment is that of a structural bottleneck.
 Here we propose a method to identify policy issues that have potential structural bottlenecks and present a worldwide diagnostic of the obstacles that they represent in terms of the Sustainable Development Goals.'
 pubDate: '2022'
 publicationLink: 'https://doi.org/10.1007/s11625-022-01095-1'